 - To describe the outcomes of breast cancer treatment in the region.

-The project was funded for the first twelve months by the Commonwealth Department of Health and Aged Care Cancer Screening Unit, and continues to be funded within BreastScreen, ACT Community Care.
+The project was funded for the first twelve months by the Commonwealth Department of Health and Aged Care Cancer Screening Unit, and project staff have continued to be funded through Canberra Health Services (previously ACT Health).

 A report describing the initial 14 months of the project was published in the Medical Journal of Australia in 2000.
-As follow-up information is collected, the audit database may become a useful resource for examining treatment outcomes from standard treatment of breast cancer.
+As follow-up information is collected, the audit database is a useful resource for examining treatment outcomes from standard treatment of breast cancer.

 The foundation of the project has been voluntary, unfunded contribution of data by the region's surgeons and other clinicians.